sinse100/smart_contract_blockchain_top_tier_conference_paper/README.md

 + Reaching Consensus in the Byzantine Empire: A Comprehensive Review of BFT Consensus Algorithms
 + Economic Systems in the Metaverse: Basics, State of the Art, and Challenges

-## Blockchain 101
+## ETC
-+ [Bitcoin] Bitcoin: A Peer-to-Peer Electronic Cash System (2008)
++ Bitcoin: A Peer-to-Peer Electronic Cash System
-+ [Ethereum] Ethereum Whitepaper (2014)
++ Ethereum Whitepaper
-+ [Classical Consensus] The Byzantine Generals Problem (1982, ACM Transactions on Programming Languages and Systems (TOPLAS))
++ The Byzantine Generals Problem
-+ [Bitcoin] Bitcoin's academic pedigree (2017, Communications of the ACM)

-## Layer 2
++ Proof of history: what is it good for?
-+ [Bitcoin] The Bitcoin Lightning Network: Scalable Off-Chain Instant Payments (2016, -)
++ The Bitcoin Lightning Network: Scalable Off-Chain Instant Payments

-## Blockchain/Smart Contract Security/Privacy
-+ [Consensus Security] Majority is not enough: Bitcoin mining is vulnerable (2014, Financial Cryptography and Data Security)
-+ [Blockchain Privacy] A fistful of Bitcoins:  characterizing payments among men with no names (2013, conference on Internet measurement conference)
-+ [smart contract] Modal Abstractions for Smart Contract Validation (MODELS 2025)

-## DeFi (Decentralized Finance)
-+ [DeFi Security] Sok: Decentralized finance(defi) attacks (2023, IEEE Symposium on Security and Privacy (SP))
-+ [DeFi Security] Flash boys 2.0: Frontrunning in decentralized exchanges, miner extractable value, and consensus instability (2020, IEEE Symposium on Security and Privacy (SP))

-## PoS Security/Privacy
-+ [PoS Security] Ethereum Proof-of-Stake Consensus Layer: Participation and Decentralization (2024, Financial Cryptography and Data  Security)

-## PoW Security/Privacy

-## DApp (Decentralized Application)
-+ [NFT] Mft:Malicious Fungible Tokens (2024, DEFCON 32 Adversary Vilage)
-+ [Web3] Web2 Meets Web3 Hacking Decentralized Applications (2024, DEFCON 32 AppSec Vilage)

-## Cryptocurrency Wallet
-[BrainWallet] The One Bitcoin Heist : Making a custom Hashcat plugin to solve a decade-old puzzle challenge (2025, DEFCON 33 Presentation)